paritytech/polkadot/roadmap/implementers-guide/src/node/utility/availability-store.md

   - Wait until the data should have been pruned.
   - The data is no longer available.

-- Forkfulness of the relay chain is taken into account
+- Fork-awareness of the relay chain is taken into account
   - Block `B1` is added to the store.
   - Block `B2` is added to the store.
   - Notify the subsystem that both `B1` and `B2` were included in different leafs of relay chain.